 Once you’ve wrapped up your drip campaign, you can continue sending out periodic emails to your customers.
 Use your connection through email to let your audience know about new posts, products, and industry information.
 As you get more email subscribers, it’s important to start segmenting your email lists and continue building rapport with your customers so they become advocates for your brand.
 It’s also possible to leverage chatbot technology to update users about new content when they access your site.
 Chatbots are useful for assisting customers that land on your website, but have some questions.
 You can direct consumers to your FAQ page, a specific blog post, or your pricing page, depending on their interaction with the bot.

 Our businesses thrive due to content creation.
 Blog posts, social media updates, emails, and testimonial pages all have their place in your content marketing strategy.
-As you gain a better understanding of your audience, you’ll learn how to expertly navigate them through your content marketing funnel while improving your sales and conversion rate.
+As you gain a better understanding of your audience, you’ll learn how to expertly navigate them through your content marketing funnel while improving your sales and content marketing conversion rate.
 The possibilities are endless when it comes to content creation.

 For more details on what goes into a content marketing funnel, check out this great infographic from FRACTL.